Five Independent Workforce Trends Impacting the Future of Work

-In our webinar, What MBO Partners’ 2018 State of Independence in America Report Means for Your Independent Workforce Program, Steve King, a leading expert on the independent workforce, and Gene Zaino, CEO of MBO Partners, discussed new data from MBO’s State of Independence in America research, and implications for independent workforce strategies.
-In case you missed it, we’ve summarized five key points from their presentation.
+In our webinar, What MBO Partners’ 2018 State of Independence in America Report Means for Your Independent Workforce Program, Steve King, a leading expert on the independent workforce, and Gene Zaino, President of MBO Partners, discussed new data from MBO’s State of Independence in America research, and implications for independent workforce strategies.
+Below, we summarize five key points from their presentation.

 Today, businesses are having a hard time finding talent with the skills that they need.
 There are many things creating this War for Talent, including the fact that there are more job openings than job seekers in today’s tight labor market.
-According to the latest report from the Bureau of Labor Statistics, there were 7 million job openings in September, but only about 6 million unemployed persons per job opening.
+According the Bureau of Labor Statistics, there were 7.3 million job openings in May of 2019, but only about 6 million unemployed persons per job opening.

 At the same time, we are seeing a continued trend of people pursuing independent work.
 In fact, our research finds that the independent workforce is expanding three times faster than general employment.
 It therefore comes as no surprise that enterprises are increasingly relying on this growing pool of talent as part of their workforce strategy.